kito0/raven-api/README.md

 # Raven API

-This project contains all code for the Raven platform.
+This repo contains all code for the Raven platform.

 # Languages

 - JavaScript
 - HTML
+- SCSS
 - CSS

 # Technologies